Conyers Surtees: Descendants

 Through his daughter Dorothy, he was a grandfather of David Patrick Maule Ramsay (1919–1978), who married (and divorced) Hélène Arvanitidi, and James Surtees Maule Ramsay (1923–1944), a Lt. in the Scots Guards who died in the Netherlands at the Western Front during World War II.

-From his daughter Etelka's first marriage, he was a grandfather of noted society hostess and writer Evangeline Bell (1914–1995), who married David K. E. Bruce (a son of U.S. Senator William Cabell Bruce, he served as the U.S. Ambassador to France, the Federal Republic of Germany, and the United Kingdom), and Virginia Bell (1917–2017), who married (and later divorced) Sir Henry Ashley Clarke, the British Ambassador to Italy.
-From his Etelka's second marriage, he was a grandfather of Josephine Leishman Dodds (b.
-1928), who married Squadron Leader Hugh Glyn Laurence Arthur Brooking (1914–2000) in 1949.
+From his daughter Etelka's first marriage, he was a grandfather of noted society hostess and writer Evangeline Bell, who married David K. E. Bruce (a son of U.S. Senator William Cabell Bruce, he served as the U.S. Ambassador to France, the Federal Republic of Germany, and the United Kingdom), and Virginia Bell, who married (and later divorced) Sir Henry Ashley Clarke, the British Ambassador to Italy.
+From Etelka's second marriage, he was a grandfather of Josephine Leishman Dodds, who married Squadron Leader Hugh Glyn Laurence Arthur Brooking in 1949.
 Brooking, the King's Messenger, a younger son of Hugh Cyril Arthur Brooking.